2-Week Maui Itinerary

 Desperate for a pick-me-up when you’re pau?
 Wailuku Coffee Company serves a luscious latte, while those looking for a different kind of buzz needn’t look further than Kahului Ale House.

-Days in nature take on a whole new glow when they’re paired with an evening of elegance, so freshen up at sunset and prep for a night out in Wailea.
+Days in nature take on a whole new glow when they’re paired with an evening of elegance, so freshen up at sunset and prep for an evening out in Wailea.
 While this chic enclave abounds with excellent restaurants, locals have a soft spot for Ko Restaurant at the Fairmont Kea Lani.
-Exceptionally fresh sushi competes with awesome zarzuela and Molokai Venison, while the vinos are rare and delicious.
+Exceptionally fresh sushi competes with awesome Zarzuela and Molokai Venison, while the vinos are rare and delicious.

 Keep that romantic mood going with an after-dinner stroll along Wailea Coastal Walk, where tiki torches light a path that parallels the water and takes ramblers to the Four Seasons Resort.
-Pop into their lobby to be put under a spell: island-inspired cocktails are served with Hawaiian and piano music by local talent.
+Pop into their lobby to be put under a spell: island-inspired cocktails are served with Hawaiian and piano music by local talent (5:30 – 10:30 pm nightly).

 Hawaii is a golfer’s Shangri-La, offering tee-timers ideal weather and views that’ll make even the most serious golfer want to linger.
-Gear up for a round at The Kaanapali Golf Courses on the island’s West Side, which is consistently voted one of the premier golf courses in the world.
-You’ll understand why the moment you step foot onto the resort’s well-heeled grounds, where mist-tipped air cradles views of Lanai and Molokai.
-The option between two courses fits every sportsman’s desire, and apres-round spirits are offered in a clubhouse meant for losing time.
+Gear up for a round at one of the Wailea Golf Courses on the island’s South Side, which is consistently voted one of Maui’s premier golf courses.
+You’ll understand why the moment you step foot onto Wailea Golf Association’s well-heeled grounds, where mist-tipped air cradles views of Kahoʻolawe, Molokini, and Lanaʻi.
+The option between the three courses (Gold, Emerald, or Blue) fits every sportsman’s desire, and apres-round spirits are offered in a clubhouse meant for losing time.

 Still in the mood for a game of strategy?
-Book an evening at Maui Escape Rooms, where jailbirds, thieves, and shipwreck survivors are offered a list of clever clues to break free from captivity.
-Once you’re liberated, revisit Front Street to take a tour of the galleries, then close out your day at Ululani’s Shave Ice, a hotspot that offers fresh flavors ranging from lychee to mango.
+Book an evening at Mystery Maui’s escape rooms, where you’ll be offered a list of clever clues to break free from captivity.

-Listen carefully, because this is gold.
-We’ve done this 3 times so far and will do it again.
+Listen carefully because this is gold.
+We’ve done this three times so far and will do it again.

 After your snorkel session, spend at least half the day on Maluaka Beach.
 This is one of the top 3 beaches in Hawaii.
 You’ll thank us later.

-Drive by Kihei’s Cove Park or Lahaina’s Breakwall and a part of you will be desperate to hop out of the car and join the paddlers and surfers.
-Here, glossy waves roll gently towards shore while the beachy city buzzes in the backdrop, and snorkelers stroll by after splashing in front of Charley Young’s.
+Drive by Kihei’s Cove Park, and a part of you will be desperate to hop out of the car and join the paddlers and surfers.
+Here, glossy waves roll gently toward shore while the beachy city buzzes in the backdrop, and snorkelers stroll by after splashing in front of Charley Young’s Beach.

 Few sports stir the munchies like surfing—and few South Side spots know how to satisfy your hunger like That’s a Wrap.
 Take your fresh feast to Kam III, where a great expanse of grass offers groms the chance to nap under the sun.